luxonis/depthai-python/docs/source/tutorials/code_samples.rst

 .. rubric:: PointCloud

 - :ref:`PointCloud Visualization` - Creates point cloud from depth frames and displays it using Open3D
+- :ref:`PointCloud Control` - Demonstrates how to control point cloud from the host

 .. rubric:: Sync Node